-Declares the source file location (source file, line number, and column position) to be associated with lexically subsequent PTX instructions.
+Declares the source file location (source file, line number, and column position) to be associated with lexically subsequent PTX instructions. .loc refers to file_index which is defined by a .file directive.
 Note that a PTX instruction may have a single associated source location, determined by the nearest lexically preceding .loc directive, or no associated source location if there is no preceding .loc directive.
 Labels in PTX inherit the location of the closest lexically following instruction.
 A label with no following PTX instruction has no associated source location.